andy1197/sjsucsguide/guide.md

 </details>

+### Choosing Classes <a name="choosingclasses"></a>
+Your best bet is to follow the [official tutorial](https://www.sjsu.edu/classes/register/index.php) for this.

+**First-time Freshmen:**

+Choosing classes for your first semester is different.
+You’ll choose classes on your orientation date, and you’ll be blocked into your required classes (the school will reserve important major classes for you).
+For example, if you have CS 46A credit, your reserved classes at orientation will probably be CS 46B and Math 42.
+In my experience, you’ll usually have one or two section options to choose from for each class.
+Past those blocked in classes, any other class is basically a free-for-all, and having an earlier orientation date will be advantageous.
+If your orientation date is later, having to be a bit less picky about GEs is really the only disadvantage.

+**Here are some niche tips the tutorials might not cover:**
+* You can expand Additional Search Criteria to make more specific queries (online, offline, meeting times, meeting days, professor)
+   * If you open the Requirement Designation dropdown, you can specify exactly what GE area you want to cover
+* Add all sections of a desired course to your shopping cart to keep an eye on them
+   * Sometimes, class details/times aren’t finalized
+   * You’ll have to add the classes to your cart one at a time, but it’s worth it.
+* MyPlanner (another built-in MySJSU service) allows you to easily make a visual weekly schedule from classes in your MySJSU shopping cart.

 ### GE Recommendations <a name="gerecs"></a>
 For GEs (especially Area RSV), I often prioritized “easiness” over other factors since I was taking difficult CS upper-division courses at the same time.